sarikayaozlem/DjangoNotPaylasimSitesi/README.md

-"# Django Not PaylaŸm Sitesi"
+"# Django Not PaylaÅŸÄ±m Sitesi"